Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 6. Easy YouTube Video Downloader Express

-- Output MP4 or MP3 format files
+- Outputs MP4 or MP3 format files

 - Selectable resolution from 480p to 1080p

-- 1080p and MP3 downloads require a donation-based "Pro" upgrade
+- 1080p and MP3 downloads require a donation-based Pro upgrade

-- limited to 360p or 720p without the "Pro" upgrade
+- Limited to 360p or 720p without the Pro upgrade

 7. YouTube Video Downloader HD, 4K & Multi-Format

-- Output compatible MP4/MP3 files
+- Outputs compatible MP4/MP3 files

-- Easy to use
+- Easy to use with a simple interface

 - 2K and higher resolutions require a subscription

-- Very limited daily download quota, up to 3 downloads total
+- Very limited daily download quota, up to 3 downloads total on the free tier

-- Not detect region-locked or age-restricted videos
+- Does not detect region-locked or age-restricted videos

 - An extension worked yesterday, but fails after a site or browser update.

-That’s when I started leaning on desktop software for heavier tasks.
+That is when I started leaning on desktop software for heavier tasks.
 Among the tools I tried, the one I kept using was StreamFab Video Downloader, which runs outside the browser entirely and supports:

 - 1,000+ sites, including YouTube, Facebook, Twitter/X, TikTok, and many more